clabrugere/scratch-llm/README.md

 This implementation includes some of the improvements from Llama 2:

-- positional encoding before every transformer block,
+- positional encoding applied the query and key projections for each head in the multi-head self attention,
 - RMS pre-normalization in transformer blocks,
-- SwiGLU activation function.
+- SwiGLU activation function in the feed-forwards.

 To make the implementation end-to-end, we train the model on a small dataset using SentencePiece tokenizer.